-STUDENTS ARE ENCOURAGED TO DRESS APPROPRIATELY, INCLUDING CONSIDERATION AND PREPARATION FOR THE WEATHER, AND BE GROOMED IN A FASHION THAT REFLECTS PRIDE IN THEMSELVES AND THE SCHOOL.
+STUDENTS ARE EXPECTED TO DRESS APPROPRIATELY, INCLUDING CONSIDERATION AND PREPARATION FOR THE WEATHER.

-- ➤ Cleanliness and good taste should be the basis of clothing decisions.
-Specifically students are required to ensure that their dress exhibits appropriate language and logos.
-Further, students' clothing should appropriately cover their bodies, and underwear should not be showing. - > Students are welcome to wear hats and hoods before and after school and outside at recess and lunch but not during class time. - > Students arriving with clothes not meeting this guideline, as determined by staff, will be asked to change into appropriate attire, be allowed to call home for a change of clothing, or be provided with alternative clothing. - > Students are required to have two pairs of footwear; one for indoor use and one pair for outdoor use.
-Students are required to have footwear on their feet at all times. - > Students are required to dress appropriately for the weather (e.g., raingear on rainy days, winter clothing such as hats, mitts, boots and snow pants for cooler weather).
-We recommend labelling all clothing and belongings with students' names. - ➤ Consequences for inappropriate dress will be consistent with school discipline.
+- Students are required to ensure that their dress exhibits appropriate language and logos.
+Further, students' clothing should appropriately cover their bodies (including the torso) for school setting. - Students arriving with clothes not meeting this guideline, as determined by staff, will be asked to change into appropriate attire, be allowed to call home for a change of clothing, or be provided with alternative clothing. - Students are required to have two pairs of footwear; one for indoor use and one pair for outdoor use.
+Students are required to have footwear on their feet at all times. - Students are required to dress appropriately for the weather (e.g., raingear on rainy days, winter clothing such as hats, mitts, boots and snow pants for cooler weather).
+All clothing and belongings are recommended to be labelled with students' names. - > Consequences for inappropriate dress will be consistent with school discipline.